 - These products are advertised like this.
 However, they don't actually work like this.
 It takes a little longer, if it does work.

 - In Ranma ½, the title character once accidentally drank a special rice porridge made from a one-of-a-kind dragon's whisker.
 The porridge made him grow continuously excessive amounts of hair unless his hair was tied up from the dragon's whisker or when he his gender was changed.

-- In the Tintin comic book Land of Black Gold, Thomson and Thompson find tablets and swallow them, thinking them to be aspirin, causing them to belch continuously, and grow long hair and beards that change colour.
+- In the Tintin comic book Land of Black Gold, Thomson and Thompson find tablets and swallow them, thinking them to be aspirin, causing them to belch soap-like bubbles continuously, and grow long hair and beards that change colour.
 The beards grow so fast that they have to be cut multiple times each day.